 Housing costs in Orting are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Orting is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Orting is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Orting is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Orting who work in office and administrative support (13.63%), sales jobs (13.02%), and management occupations (10.74%).
+There are especially a lot of people living in Orting who work in sales jobs (14.34%), office and administrative support (13.85%), and management occupations (10.47%).

-Because of many things, Orting is a great place for families with children to consider.
-First of all, many other families with children live here, making Orting a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Orting has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Orting is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Orting’s overall crime rate is lower than average for the country.

-The percentage of adults in Orting with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.96% of adults in Orting have a bachelor's degree or advanced degree.
+The citizens of Orting are slightly less educated than the national average of 21.84% for the average city or town: 16.87% of adults in Orting have a bachelor's degree or advanced degree

 The most common language spoken in Orting is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Tagalog.